mclevey/CV/cv_mclevey.md

 \ind John McLevey, Mark Stoddart, and *Yixi Yang*.
 "The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

-# Book Proposal in Progress

-\ind Mark Stoddart, Alice Mattoni, and John McLevey. *Navigating Social-Environmental Wellbeing: Nature-Based Tourism and Offshore Oil in the North Atlantic*.
-Book proposal in progress for submission to Palgrave MacMillan.
-Proposal submission planned for January 2018.

 # Policy Reports